ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 First the document lists the requirements common to mono-directional BPI services and to Bi-/Multi-directional services before specifying requirements unique to each type of service.

-### 5.4.1 Requirements common to mono-directional and bi-/multi-directional BPI Services
+**Requirements common to mono-directional and bi-/multi-directional BPI Services**

 **[R128]** Each state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST have a cryptographic zero-knowledge proof of correctness.